 WS Form is designed to work with without requiring any additional software or configuration to WordPress.

 If your WordPress hosting is not configured properly, you might receive the error message ‘Whoops!
-WordPress is not configured properly.’ when you first use the plugin.
+Something went wrong.’ when you first use the plugin.

 This occurs when WS Form is unable to access the WordPress REST API system.
 This will not only cause problems with WS Form but may cause other plugins or WordPress features to fail.